pantheon-systems/documentation/source/_docs/composer-drupal-8.md

 ## Is your project Drupal or is Drupal a dependency of your project?

 Composer usage has raise a philosophical question for may site developers.
 Traditionally, Drupal has encouraged a mental model where Drupal *is* the site and modules and custom code is placed inside Drupal.
 Composer encourages a mental model where code not written specifically for the a given project is a dependency.
 This question manifests itself in the `composer.json` file.
 The `name` property in Drupal core's `composer.json` file is `drupal/drupal`.
-Many Composer-minded developers would prefer that the top-level name property for their projects were something like `mycompanyname/myprojectname` and `drupal/drupal` is listed as a required dependency.
+Many Composer-minded developers would prefer that the top-level name property for their projects were something like `mycompanyname/myprojectname` and `drupal/drupal` would then be listed as a required dependency.
 This approach is done in [Drupal Project](https://github.com/drupal-composer/drupal-project).

-## Repository structure
+Drupal Project will also put the docroot of the website in the `web` directory rather than the git root as Pantheon currently presumes.
+We are investigating ways to best support this mental model.

 ## What about Composer Manager?

 Composer Manager module was written for Drupal 7 and Drupal 8 sites (prior to 8.1.0) to use as a system for tracking Composer packages needed by the modules installed on the site.
 As of Drupal 8.1.0 (released in April 2016), it is easier for site builders to use Drupal core's `composer.json` instead of Composer Manager module.

-## Install profiles

-## WordPress Resources